Splitting fields and general differential Galois theory: Constructed fields

-By the data the last algebra is locally simple.
-Since localization of locally simple algebra is locally simple, we get the desired result. \end{proof}
+for some $z_1,\ldots,z_k\in F_{n+1}$.
+Thus, $B$ is a localization of the algebra $B_n\{z_1,\ldots,z_k\}$.
+The latter is locally simple by condition~4) in the statement of the proposition.
+Since a localization of a locally simple algebra is locally simple, we obtain what is required. \end{proof}

-The following step is the condition that guaranties that the field is constructed over another one.
-We shall introduce some auxiliary terms borrowed from~\cite[chapter~10, sec.~4]{Pz}.
+We now state conditions that guarantee that a field is constructed over a subfield.
+We introduce several auxiliary definitions, also borrowed from~\textsection~10.4 in~\cite{Pz}.

-Let $L$ be a constructed field.
-Then from conditions (3) and (4) for any ordinal $\alpha$ there is a simple differentially finitely generated ring $B_\alpha\subseteq L_{\alpha+1}$ such that $L_{\alpha+1}$is a field of fraction of $L_\alpha\cdot B_\alpha$.
-The family $\{\,B_\alpha\,\}$ we shall call a family of generators for constructed field $L$.
-It should be noted that this family is not unique.
-The field $L_\alpha$ can be restored by the family of generators as follows
+\begin{definition} Let $L$ be a constructed differential field over $K$.
+Then by conditions~3) and~4) in Definition~\ref{defconstr} for any ordinal $\alpha$ there exists a simple differentially finitely generated $K$-algebra $B_\alpha\subseteq L_{\alpha+1}$ such that the field $L_{\alpha+1}$ is the field of fractions of the algebra $L_\alpha\cdot B_\alpha$.
+The family of differential $K$-algebras $\{B_\alpha\}$ is called a {\it generating set} for the constructed field $L$. \end{definition}